SnowCat6/DOOGEE-X5PRO-MTK-AOSP/README.md

-prepare folder, you must download MTK source code from internet and unpak into this place make folder for source code of AOSP MTK
+Prepare folder, you must download MTK source code from internet and unpack into this place.
+Make folder for source code of AOSP MTK
 > mkdir alps
 > cd alps